Current version: 2.9.1 (November 30, 2019) . Just updated! What’s new?

 - Check your CPU temp and fan speed.

 - Display temps in ºC and ºF (only on Pro version).

 - Automatically restore Turbo Boost on exit.

-Here you have a couple of screenshots:
+Here you have a couple of additional screenshots (PRO version):

 How to install: